-- 1. Coordinating visits to the affiliating IT business will be made by the IT Program faculty to discuss the student's progress. - 2.
-A monthly evaluation form for use by the supervising business personnel and the student will be provided by the IT Program faculty person. - 3.
-A monthly written evaluation is made for each student in terms of their characteristics, knowledge, and performance of IT skills.
+- 1. A monthly evaluation form for use by the supervising business personnel and the student will be provided by the IT Program faculty person. - A monthly written evaluation is made for each student in terms of their characteristics, knowledge, and performance of IT skills.
 The evaluation will be completed by the internship supervisor, who will then review the evaluation with the student.
-The results of the evaluations will be factored into the final grade for the internship experience.
+The results of the evaluations will be factored into the final grade for the internship experience. - 3.
+IT Program faculty will coordinate visits to the affiliating IT business if necessary to discuss the student's progress.
+Communication may also occur via email, phone, or face-to-face meetings as appropriate.